AdahilMuniz/SOIN-RV/README.md

-RV32I - One More Implmentation
+RV32I - One More Implementation
 ======

 Hi!
 This is just a simple Risc-V implementation.